-Apache Falls Professional Review and Guide
+Apache Falls Professional Guide

 "Nestled deep in the moist and mossy South Apache Creek drainage amid the Wet Mountains, Apache Falls stretches from skyline to trail, pouring over a ledge more than 100 feet high, and splashing and streaming over pink and gray boulders in a shimmering horsetail spray.

 This hike is more strenuous than it first appears.
 Although the net elevation gain from trailhead to falls is just 900 feet, you will first climb about 1,685 feet to a saddle, then

 drop 1,175 feet down to the creek bed before climbing 385 feet back up to the falls, for a round-trip elevation gain of more than 3,245 feet, with the ups and downs along the trail."